-A student's Work Pathway at IBC begins with a class designed to provide an opportunity for the student to explore individual abilities and strengths, to develop a résumé, and to practice filling out work applications and doing job interviews.
+A student's Work Pathway at IBC begins with a class designed to provide an opportunity for the student to explore individual abilities and strengths, begin developing a resumé, and practice filling out work applications and doing job interviews.

 The Work Pathway continues with the opportunity to obtain campus employment designed to provide some oversight, guidance, and motivation in mostly simple work skills.

-For students pursuing a bachelor's degree, Ministry Funding Strategies expands on the foundational class and work experiences.
+For students pursuing an associate's degree, Ministry Funding Strategies expands on the foundational class and work experiences.
 This class introduces bi-vocational concepts and exercises which are useful for both strategic ministry and personal livelihood.
+Students in the bachelor's program can take the elective Business Building Strategies, which trains students in the mechanics of starting and operating their own business.